CrisisNLP/lrec16_tools/README.md

 ## Resources for Research on Humanitarian Computing

 The following resources contain crisis-related datasets collected from Twitter, labeled tweets, dictionaries of out-of-vocabulary (OOV) words, and other related tools.
-These resources are made available to advance the research on humanitarian computing.
+These resources are made available to advance the research on humanitarian computing by tailoring existing or developing new natural language processing techniques.
 For more information about these resources, see the following paper.

 **Please cite the following paper, if you use any of these resoruces.**
 _______________